4.1 Overview of Healthcare Law and Ethics

 Federal, State, Tribal, and Local Law

-Federal laws are those that apply to all states.
-These are laws that are passed by Congress.
-State laws are those that apply within a particular state.
-These laws are passed by lawmakers in that state.
-Local laws are those that apply to a county or city.
-These are passed by local lawmakers.
+Federal laws apply to all states and are passed by Congress.
+State laws, on the other hand, apply within a particular state and are passed by lawmakers in that state.
+Local laws apply to a county or city and are passed by local lawmakers.

 Federal Healthcare Laws